twpayne/chezmoi/docs/HOWTO.md

 `.chezmoiremove` is interpreted as a template, so you can remove different files on different machines.
 Negative matches (patterns prefixed with a `!`) or targets listed in `.chezmoiignore` will never be removed.

+### Manage part, but not all, of a file

+chezmoi, by default, manages whole files, but there are two ways to manage just parts of a file.

+Firstly, a `modify_` script receives the current contents of the file on the standard input and chezmoi reads the target contents of the file from the script's standard output.
+This can be used to change parts of a file, for example using `sed`.
+Note that if the file does not exist then the standard input to the `modify_` script will be empty and it is the script's responsibility to write a complete file to the standard output.

+Secondly, if only a small part of the file changes then consider using a template to re-generate the full contents of the file from the current state.
+For example, Kubernetes configurations include a current context that can be substituted with:

+    current-context: {{ output "kubectl" "config" "current-context" | trim }}

 ### Populate `~/.ssh/authorized_keys` with your public SSH keys from GitHub